How It Works

 Every person's heart rate response to exercise is governed by three physiological quantities.
 TrueZone extracts them from ordinary activity data using a Bayesian ODE fit.
 From these three parameters, the entire fitness and metabolic profile follows.

 The first direct, wearable-accessible measure of aerobic endurance.
 E reflects fat-oxidation capacity, mitochondrial density, and slow-twitch muscle fiber ratio.
-It captures how much of your aerobic machinery is active at submaximal intensity—the ratio of threshold alignment in the model's characteristic speed curve.

-Maximum Speed (Vmax)
+Maximum Speed

 In cycling, this maps to maximum power output rather than speed.
 The same model architecture adapts to both modalities.